-(1) to respond more promptly to requests of investment companies and investment advisers and their counsel for interpretations and "no action" positions under various provisions of relevant federal law;

-- (2) to coordinate the Commission's nationwide inspection program of registered investment companies and investment advisers; - (3) to promulgate rules, and amendments to rules, to regularize exemptions previously granted upon individual application; and - (4) to establish a broader and more comprehensive regulatory framework.
+- (1) to respond more promptly to requests of investment companies and investment advisers and their counsel for interpretations and "no action" positions under various provisions of relevant federal law; - (2) to coordinate the Commission's nationwide inspection program of registered investment companies and investment advisers; - (3) to promulgate rules, and amendments to rules, to regularize exemptions previously granted upon individual application; and - (4) to establish a broader and more comprehensive regulatory framework.

 The magnitude of the issues to be resolved in strengthening the investment company and investment adviser regulatory framework is illustrated by listing just a few of the more than 40 projects we have underway in this area.
-They include: (1) consideration of a possible federal regulatory statute for real estate and other tax-sheltered investment vehicles, modeled after the Investment Company Act; (2) possible amendments or rules to our existing laws to permit sales of securities in the United States by foreign investment companies; and (3) review of the investment management activities of banks.
+They include: (1) consideration of a possible federal regulatory statute for real estate and other tax -sheltered investment vehicles, modeled after the Investment Company Act; (2) possible rule or amendments to our existing laws to permit sales of securities in the United States by foreign investment companies; and (3) review of the investment management activities of banks.

-Mr. Chairman, 64 of the 75 additional staff members requested for fiscal 1975 will be employed in the programs I have just discussed.
-The remaining 11 positions will be allocated as follows: two positions for our Office of the General Counsel, charged with conducting all appellate and significant district court litigation and rendering general legal advice to the Commission on all aspects of its responsibilities; one position for our opinion writing offices; one each for our Personnel and Comptroller offices; two positions for our Office of Records, to facilitate better dissemination of information to the public; and four positions for our Office of Administrative Services, to meet more effectively the facilities, transportation and office support needs of our growing staff housed in three different locations.
+Mr. Chairman, 64 of the 75 additional psotions requested for fiscal 1975 will be employed in the programs I have just discussed.
+The specific type of positions requested, and the objectives for the four programs in which they will be used are summarized in Chart 8.
+The remaining 11 positions requested include: 2 positions for our Office of the General Counsel, charged with conducting all appellate and significant district court litigation and rendering general legal advice to the Commission on all aspects of its responsibilities; 1 position for our opinion writing office; 1 each for our Personnel and Comptroller offices, 2 positions for our Office of Records to facilitate better dissemination of information to the public; and four positions for our Office of Administrative Services, to meet more effectively the facilities, transportation and office support needs of our growing staff housed in three different locations in the Washington area.